Provenance: Science

-Archaeology, anthropology, and paleontology
+Archaeology, anthropology, and natural history

-Archaeology and anthropology researchers use provenience to refer to the exact location (or find-spot) of an artifact, a bone or other remains, a soil sample, or a feature within an ancient site, whereas provenance covers an object's complete documented history.
+Archaeology and anthropology researchers use the word provenience (or alternatively find-spot) to refer to the exact location of discovery of an artifact, a bone or other remains, a soil sample, or a feature within an ancient site, whereas the word provenance covers an object's complete documented history.
 Ideally, in modern excavations, the provenience is recorded in three dimensions on a site grid with great precision, and may also be recorded on video to provide additional proof and context.
 In older work, often undertaken by amateurs, only the general site or approximate area may be known, especially when an artifact was found outside a professional excavation and its specific position not recorded.
 The term provenience appeared in the 1880s, about a century after provenance.
 Outside of academic contexts, it has been used as a synonymous variant spelling of provenance, especially in American English.

+Digital analytical methods have also been applied to the reconstruction of archaeological provenience.
+For example, a 2025 study used high-resolution three-dimensional surface comparison to identify ancient Egyptian artefacts produced from the same mould, contributing to the reassessment of their original context.

 Any given antiquity may have both a provenience, where it was found, and a provenance, where it has been since it was found.
 A summary of the distinction is that "provenience is a fixed point, while provenance can be considered an itinerary that an object follows as it moves from hand to hand."
 Another metaphor is that provenience is an artifact's "birthplace", while provenance is its "résumé".
 This can be imprecise.
 Many artifacts originated as trade goods created in one region, but were used and finally deposited in another.

 Aside from scientific precision, a need for the distinction in these fields has been described thus:

 Archaeologists ... don't care who owned an object—they are more interested in the context of an object within the community of its (mostly original) users. ...
 [W]e are interested in why a Roman coin turned up in a shipwreck 400 years after it was made; while art historians don't really care, since they can generally figure out what mint a coin came from by the information stamped on its surface.
-"It's a Roman coin, what else do we need to know?" says an art historian; "The shipping trade in the Mediterranean region during late Roman times" says an archaeologist. ...
+"It's a Roman coin, what else do we need to know?" says an art historian; "The shipping trade in the Mediterranean region during late Roman times" says an archaeologist....
 [P]rovenance for an art historian is important to establish ownership, but provenience is interesting to an archaeologist to establish meaning.